Janhavi-2001/Data-Visualisations-using-Python-MasterClass/README.md

 *_For more information, visit:_* ( https://www.w3schools.com/python/numpy/numpy_random_seaborn.asp )

 ##### 5. Plotly:
-*_Plotly is a JavaScript based visualisation library, which contains 3D graphics' charts.
+*_Plotly is a JavaScript-based visualization library, which contains 3D graphics' charts.
 Dynamic plots such as horizontal bar plots,_*
 *_pie plots, line plots, scatter plots etc. can be created using this library._*

 *_For more information, visit:_* ( https://www.w3schools.com/ai/ai_plotly.asp )